Incognito (song)

 "Incognito" is the second single from Celine Dion's album Incognito, released in June 1987 in Quebec, Canada.
-It was written by Luc Plamondon, Dion's later collaborator.
-The single contained "Ma chambre", a non-album track as B-side.
-On 6 June 1987 the song entered the Quebec Singles Chart and became a hit reaching number 1 for six weeks.
-It spent thirty four weeks on the chart in total.
-"Incognito" won a Félix Award for Best Pop Song of the Year.
-It was also released as a single in France in September 1988.
-The song was later included on the 2005 greatest hits album On ne change pas.
-A live version is included in the Céline une seule fois / Live 2013 CD/DVD.
+It was written by Luc Plamondon, who later worked with Dion on several projects.
+The single includes "Ma chambre", a non-album track used as the B-side.
+On 6 June 1987 the song entered the Quebec Singles Chart and reached number one for six weeks.
+It remained on the chart for 34 weeks in total.
+"Incognito" received a Félix Award for Best Pop Song of the Year.
+It was also issued as a single in France in September 1988.
+The song was later added to the 2005 greatest hits album On ne change pas.
+A live version appears on the Céline une seule fois / Live 2013 CD/DVD.

 Music video

 The music video was directed by Jacques Payette and released in 1987.
-It also opened the Incognito TV special aired in September 1987 and was produced by Canadian Broadcasting Corporation.
-It can be found on Dion's DVD On ne change pas.
+It also opened the Incognito TV special, which aired in September 1987 and was produced by the Canadian Broadcasting Corporation.
+The video is included on Dion's DVD On ne change pas.